 Pneu-Dart delivery system.
 A dart loaded with the proper amount of medication is blown through a blow dart or fired by either a charged projector (rifle) or a pneumatic projector (air pumped or CO2 pistol).
 Power to the darts is adjusted based on distance and the amount of medication to be dispensed.

 How do you "work" your newborn fawns?

-(or goat's milk).
-Leaving the fawn with its mother for up to 48 hours assures that the fawn has received colostrum from its mother who with all her protective antibodies passes on her immunity for the young.
-Bottle raising the doe fawns gentles them down ... they truly become little friends who for the rest of their lives come to visit us when we enter the pens with treats.
+Superior Milk Replacer or goat's milk.
+Leaving the fawn with its mother for up to 48 hours assures that the fawn has received colostrum from its mother.
+It is imperative that the newborn receive all the mother's protective antibodies...these provide needed immunity for the young.
+Bottle-raising the doe fawns gentles them down ... they truly become little friends who for the rest of their lives come to visit us when we enter the pens with treats.

 What are the TDA, DBC and NADeFA?

 Deer Breeders Corporation (DBC) are the two state deer breeders' organizations in Texas.
 Each is comprised of ranchers and other interested parties.
 TDA and DBC both promote deer industry viewpoints to government and private entities.
 The